awsmug/i18n-iso-convert/README.md

 Feel free to fork the project and add missing countries, languages and standards.
 We would be glad if you would do a pull request on your changes, that we can add missing languages.

+##Attention!

+Only some languages are supported yet.
+We would be glad about help to make the functionality more complete.